-- Relate Content to Popular Items, Holidays, and Birthdays - Relate your content to other items your target demographic is interested in.
-I.e. send out a Super Bowl Themed Post on Super Bowl Sunday.
+- Relate Content to Popular Items, Holidays, and Birthdays - Relate your content to items that are popular with target demographic. i.e. send out a Super Bowl Themed Post on Super Bowl Sunday.

 - A Follow is more powerful than Email Sign-up - Users check social media more than they check email.
-Less distractions on mobile version of social networks.
-No sidebar ads.
+There are less distractions on mobile version of social networks. i.e. No sidebar ads

-- Follow Up on Each and Every Social Media Comment - This may sound like a large task, but the hours put in with yield exponential results.
-Following up on each comment with a unique and insightful response, not only makes the commenter feel great, but it others viewing your comments will see you actually respond to users.
+- Follow Up on Each and Every Social Media Comment - This may sound like a large task, but the hours put in will yield exponential results.
+Following up on each comment with a unique and insightful response, not only makes the commenter feel great, but it shows others viewing your comments you actually respond to users.
 This is a great way to humanize your brand and encourage users to engage and connect.

 - Ask Questions - Ask followers questions, not just about your product or service.
 Get to know your user base and learn as much as you can about them.